mindspore-ai/docs/docs/mindelec/docs/source_en/time_domain_maxwell.md

 ### Defining the Control Equation and Initial Boundary Value Condition

-Inherit the Problem class provided by MindElec and allow you to quickly customize PDE problems.
+Inherit the Problem class provided by MindSpore Elec and allow you to quickly customize PDE problems.
 One implementation of this problem class can constrain multiple datasets.
 The member functions governing_equation, boundary_condition, initial_condition, and constraint_function correspond to the control equation, boundary condition, initial condition, and supervised label or function constraint, respectively.
 You can transfer the column name of the corresponding sample in the dataset in the constructor function to automatically compute the loss function of the sample set.
 The core code of the PDE problem is defined as follows.
 The first-order differential equation can be implemented by calling the Grad API, and the second-order differential equation can be implemented by calling the SecondOrderGrad API.

 ```python
 # 2d TE-mode Maxwell's equation's with 2nd-order Mur boundary condition and static initial electromagnetic field